TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 {% include candid-image.html src="/assets/images/home-assistant/charger-automation.png" alt="Octopus Peak Hours Charging Automation" %}

-The automation triggers when the charger turns on if smart charging is enabled.
+The automation triggers when the charger turns on, if smart charging is enabled.
 If the conditions are met, five actions are executed one after the other.
 First, the charging settings are changed to enable battery charging and a notification is sent to my phone.

 The magic is in the [wait for triggers](https://www.home-assistant.io/docs/scripts/#wait-for-a-trigger) action.
 We wait until the charger turns off or we reach a time when charging should definitely be over, whichever happens first.
 Then we reset the charging period to the normal off-peak hours and send another notification that it's all over.